 People who identify as part of the lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) community come from many different backgrounds.
 LGBTQ includes people of all races, ethnicity, ages, status, and nationalities.
 There are around 11 million LGBTQ people in the USA.
 This is about 5% of the population.

-People who have same-sex partners and people who are transitioning between genders can be described as LGBTQ.
-LGBTQ also includes people who are not sure about their gender or sexuality and people who identify as not only entirely one gender or another.
+People who have same-sex partners and people who are transitioning (changing) between genders can be described as LGBTQ.
+LGBTQ also includes people who are not sure about their gender or sexuality and people who do not identify as one gender or another.
 Some people change the words they use to describe themselves during their lifetime.